 - On a standard widget

 - SourceKey (or Theme) is the unique branding that you will have been provided when (if you are not sure what your theme/ sourceKey is please refer to your welcome document that contains the widget code for your website or contact support

-- Id= your four digit unique restaurant ID, if you aren't sure where to find this, see the guide here
+- Id= your four or five-digit unique restaurant ID, if you aren't sure where to find this, see the guide here

 - Channel= This is the CODE that is provided when creating a unique channel or from the GLOBAL channels i.e 'Facebook' or 'Twitter'